KIMB-technologies/TaskTimeTerminateServer/README.md

 3. One may change the `$destPath`, it has to be any empty directory (or it will be created).
 4. Run `php ./imexport/export.php`
 5. The data for all devices will show up in `$destPath`

+## Custom Graphs
+It is possible to create custom graph-views for the stats view.

+### Create your own stats function
+> See an example e.g. [PieCategory](https://github.com/KIMB-technologies/TaskTimeTerminateServer/blob/master/php/load/graphs/PieCategory.js)

+When the user selects a graph and clicks on *Display Graph* the corresponding JS-file is loaded and the the function `createGraph(data, canvas)` of this file will be executed.
+In a file like [PieCategory](https://github.com/KIMB-technologies/TaskTimeTerminateServer/blob/master/php/load/graphs/PieCategory.js) such function like `createGraph(data, canvas)` can be defined.

+Each function gets two parameters `data` which is an array containing objects with datasets.
+The object `canvas` is a connector to the canvas on the page, where the chart should show up.
+It can be directly used with `new Chart(canvas, chartData)`.

+The function *must* return the created `Chart` object, cause the stats page need access to it.
+So a typical wokflow will use `data` to generate a object `chartData` for ChartJS and end with `return new Chart(canvas, chartData);`.

+For information how to create charts see https://www.chartjs.org/ (also jQuery is loaded in the DOM as `$`).

+### Upload to server
+All JS file creating charts (and containing exactly one `createGraph`) have to be placed in the folder `/php-code/load/graphs/` inside the docker-container.
+Using docker-compose one might add `./charts/:/php-code/load/graphs/` to the `volumes` section of the `docker-compose.yml` and add all file to `./charts/`.

+All JS file should be named like this `<GraphName>.js`.
+Of course it it recommended to use only `A-Za-z-9` for the `GraphName`.